Muscular imbalance: push versus pull

 Muscles that do a concentric contraction to contribute to a pulling action include:

 We also have isometric contractions.
 If we take the example of holding a rock, and instead of moving it we just hold it steady in front of us, muscles are still contracting.
 In this case they’re neither pushing nor pulling, per se.
 Your muscles would be resisting the pull of gravity trying to bring the rock toward the ground.
 This is an isometric contraction.
-We do a lot of isometric contractions in yoga because we are frequently holding our body in space when we are holding a posture and resisting the pull of gravity.
+We do a lot of isometric contractions in yoga.
+This is because we are frequently holding our body in space in a posture and resisting the pull of gravity.
 This type of contraction is often used for stabilizing, and depending on your position, can require fairly intense contractions to maintain a position.
 Think of holding high plank for 60 seconds or navasana (boat pose) for just 30 seconds.

 All of these different types of muscle contraction represent different ways in which we utilize our muscles.
 All of them have value in “exercising” muscles.
 A concentric contraction is not the only type of muscle activity that strengthens a muscle.
 All of them, when utilized, can create strength in different ways.